What a Diff'rence a Day Makes: Esther Phillips version

 In 1975, Esther Phillips recorded her version of the song.
-Her comeback record had a disco feel to it.
-The Esther Phillips version reached number two on the disco charts.
-Her version also did well on the US soul and Top 40 charts.
-Phillips performed the song on Saturday Night Live, during its first season.
+Her version had a disco feel to it.
+The Esther Phillips version became a big hit, reaching number twenty on the US Hot 100 and number 6 in the UK.
+It also reached number two on the disco charts.
+Her version also did well on the US soul chart, reaching the top ten.
+Phillips performed the song on the television comedy variety program Saturday Night Live during its first season.